 The OPCC's decisions on capital are taken in the light of the impact on the revenue budget and corresponding borrowing limits.
 The impact of the capital programme on cash flow is minimised by using the net current asset position to avoid external borrowing where appropriate, most notably when the annual drawdown from the Home Office for police pensions is made in June.
-The planned Capital Programme spend of £27.1m in 2017-18 was due to be partly financed by Government Grants and contributions of £0.7m and the generation of capital receipts of £16.2m.
-During the year several key projects in IT and Transformation slipped behind schedule.
-In addition two large sales which will now occur in the first quarter of 2018/19 could not be concluded due to planning or market conditions.
-The final borrowing was therefore £1.148M higher than planned.
+The planned Capital Programme spend of £27.1m in 2017/18 was due to be partly financed by Government Grants and contributions of £0.7m and the generation of capital receipts of £16.2m.
+During the year several key projects in IT slipped behind schedule.
+In addition two large sales which will now occur in the first 5 months of 2018/19 could not be concluded due to planning or market conditions.
+The final borrowing was therefore £1.86M higher than the original budget.